 API-Oriented Wrapper

 This is the thinnest implementation layer.
 Your backend sends user inputs to a model via API (e.g., OpenAI, Anthropic, Mistral) and returns the raw output, sometimes with lightweight prompt templating or metadata injection.
-It works if your assistant is only expected to respond to a few well-formed input types and doesn’t need to maintain history, access external tools, or retrieve internal data.
+It works for an autonomous agent that is only expected to respond to a few well-formed interaction types and does not require memory, external tools access, or internal data.
+Fits include:

 When it fits: